ipfabric/docs/docs/overview/How_Discovery_Works/troubleshooting_discovery.md

 2. Make your changes globally and then run a new snapshot.
-In **Settings --> Discovery & Snapshots --> Discovery Settings --> Discovery --> IP Scope --> IP networks to include in discovery and analysis**, you can also filter the allowed discovery scope to a subset of `/32` addresses to lower the discovery time.
+In **Settings --> Discovery & Snapshots --> Discovery Settings --> Discovery --> IP Scope --> IP networks to include in discovery and analysis**, you can also filter the allowed discovery scope to a subset of `/32` addresses for IPv4 or `/128` addresses for IPv6 to lower the discovery time.
 In the example below, we allow only one subnet to be part of the
    discovery: